joyboseroy/karaka-lang/README.md

   to for real text.
-- **Fully automatic rule-conflict resolution.** `SubsumptionEngine` derives specificity from each rule's *declared* condition set and correctly refuses to guess on genuine ambiguity — but those condition sets are still hand-written, not extracted automatically from arbitrary rule logic.
+- **Fully automatic rule-conflict resolution.** `SubsumptionEngine` derives specificity from each rule's *declared* condition set and correctly refuses to guess on genuine ambiguity, but those condition sets are still hand-written, not extracted automatically from arbitrary rule logic.
 See `docs/DESIGN.md` / `docs/position-paper.md` §6.
 - **Control flow.** This is a declarative/relational layer (facts + rules,